keerthisree-raghu/TechTalk/README.md

 # TechTalk

-TechTalk is a simple blog app for tech-enthusiasts to create content and communicate about trending topics in the world of tech.
+TechTalk is a simple blog application for tech-enthusiasts to create content and communicate about trending topics in the world of tech.

-This project has been submitted for evaluation as my CS50 Final Project as a part of the [CS50x 2020 OpenCourseware](https://cs50.harvard.edu/x/2020/) series.
+This project has been submitted for evaluation as my CS50 Final Project which is a part of the [CS50x 2020 OpenCourseware](https://cs50.harvard.edu/x/2020/) series.

 ## Prerequisites